yu-pei/parsec-wiki/Profiling DAGuE-based applications.md

 * DAGUE_PROFILE_CUDA_TRACK_OWN show the threads that own the accelerator, in the sense that it will manage the tasks submission and data movements.

 Once the desired options have been set, a complete rebuild of the software is necessary.
 You're now ready to use the profiling.
 Let's suppose you want to profile the dplasma/testing/testing_dpotrf test in a heterogeneous distributed environment.
 I'll take a small example so I will limit the number of processes to 2, the number of cores per process to 2 as well, the size of a tile to 200 and the size of the matrix to 4000.
-The command like will look similar to the following:
+The command will look similar to the following:

 ```